-Moratorium Length of

-Jurisdiction or payment the Comments

-holiday? moratorium

-or payment

-holiday

-Austria Yes Three months In Austria, the Parliament and Federal Government decided as of 3rd April to suspend payments of interest and capital for loans due between 1st April and 30th June for three months respectively.
+Jurisdiction Moratorium or payment holiday?
+Length of the moratorium or payment holiday Comments Austria Yes Three months In Austria, the Parliament and Federal Government decided as of 3rd April to suspend payments of interest and capital for loans due between 1st April and 30th June for three months respectively.
 Consequently the term of loan will be extended by three months.
 Therefore, insolvency procedures will not be triggered.
 This measure applies for loans to consumers and micro enterprises.

-Belgium Yes - government decision Until 30 th September 2020 The Federal Government together with the National Bank and the financial industry regulator, Febelfin, have implemented as of 21 st March a new package of measures to tackle the effects of the crisis.
+Belgium Yes - government decision Until 31 st October 2020 The Federal Government together with the National Bank and the financial industry regulator, Febelfin, have implemented as of 21 st March a new package of measures to tackle the effects of the crisis.
 This package includes the postponement of mortgage payments until September 2020 for households, companies and self-employed who are suffering financial difficulties as a result of the virus outbreak.
-Therefore, mortgage payments can be suspended from now until 30 September under request at the bank branch without incurring on any cost or fees for the borrower.
+Therefore, mortgage payments can be suspended from now until 31 st October under request at the bank branch without incurring on any cost or fees for the borrower.
 Moreover, as of Tuesday 31 st March, the Belgian banking association set out details on how it will make good on vows to support borrowers under strain from the pandemic, with holidays on mortgages and business loans for as long as half a year.
 Homebuyers who pay less than €1,700 per month will be relieved from accruing interest during the period.